WCHI-FM: Rock 95.5

 While WEBG, unlike many past competitors, was able to put up a fight against WUSN, they would still finish behind them, and typically hit a 1 or 2 share in the Nielsen ratings, putting them in the lower echelon of commercial stations in the crowded Chicago market.
 While the last ratings, released just two days before the format ended, saw a decent upward trend (seeing them tie the July 2020 results with a 2.1 share, up from a 1.7 in June and just .2 points behind WUSN), it was ultimately too little, too late for the "Big" format.

 On September 3, 2020, at 11 a.m., after playing "Happy Trails" by Roy Rogers, WEBG began stunting with music from various genres (the first song being "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M.), punctuated by liners during the top-of-the-hour station identification stating "It's going to sound weird here.
 Keep listening".
 The country format moved to the HD2 subchannel of the station; the previous smooth jazz format on that subchannel was subsequently moved to a new HD3 subchannel.

 At 5 p.m. that day, after playing "The Final Countdown" by Europe, WEBG flipped to rock as "Rock 95.5".
 The first song on "Rock" was "Enter Sandman" by Metallica.
 The format, while playing similar music to what it had during the days of WDHF, WMET, and even WRXR, also features a variety of rock reaching into the 1990s and as far as the late 2000s.
 The flip positions WEBG between Hubbard's classic rock-formatted WDRV and Cumulus' alternative-formatted WKQX, and brings a harder-edged rock station back to the market for the first time since WLUP was sold and flipped to K-Love in 2018.
 Following the format change, WEBG applied to change its call sign to WCHI-FM; the change took effect on September 14, 2020.

 On September 14, 2020, iHeartMedia announced that Angie Taylor from sister station WKSC-FM would host mornings on WCHI, alongside Abe Kanan.

+After a social media campaign for the slot, night host Maria Palmer was moved to mornings alongside Matthew (Marris) Harris and Michael Mason.
+They launched the "January 6th Erection" of the Morning Mosh Pit on January 6, 2025.